You may start your grant search by typing in a keyword. If you are not sure of the best keywords for the

 As family and friends of people with intellectual/developmental disabilities (I/DD), members of the Developmental Disabilities Giving Circle (DDGC) are committed to supporting innovative projects and programs that will help adults with I/DD (18 years old and older who have completed school) lead fulfilling, productive, and meaningful lives.

-The innovations we support must be measurable, sustainable, widely applicable, and — most importantly — promote maximum independence for individuals with I/DD.
+The innovations we support must be measurable, sustainable, widely applicable, and meet our grant priorities.

 What Do We Mean By Innovation?